 Northern Ireland’s are working through their 5 PHASE PLAN detailing the ease of restrictions.
 Indoor & outdoor hospitality is permitted with social distancing measures, and hotels & attractions can open.

-Wales moved to level 1 on the 17th July 2021 with a view to all remaining social distancing restrictions on 7th August 2021.
-Face coverings remain a legal requireent in all indoor settings apart from hospitality however. i
+Wales removed remaining social distancing restrictions on 7th August 2021.
+Face coverings remain a legal requirement in all indoor settings apart from hospitality however.

 *these dates are under constant review